StarpTech/k8s-gitops/README.md

 ## The umbrella-state

 Helm guaranteed reproducable builds if you are working with the same helm values.
-Because all files are checked into git we can reproduce the helm release at any commit.
+Because all files are checked into git we can reproduce the helm templates at any commit.

 The `umbrella-state` refers to the single-source-of truth of an helm release at a particular commit.